Who We Are

 Partnership Engagement / Communications Coordinator: Robin Blackwood

-Robin Blackwood is the Engagement /Communications Coordinator for Greenville CAN.
 Robin has been a volunteer for Greenville CAN since its formation serving on the Leadership Team and various workgroups.
-Robin has over 20 years experience in Public Relations and Marketing and has skills in strategic PR planning, media relations, social media and marketing campaigns.
-She serves as a champion for the disability community and is a member of Protection and Advocacy For People With Disabilities PAIDD Advisory Council, a GHS Children’s Hospital Community Council member, on Stone Academy’s Student Improvement Council and The Washington Center’s Student Improvement Council and a graduate of SC Partners in Policymaking.
-Robin is an Orangeburg native, lived in Greenville since 1997 and a graduate of University of South Carolina.
+Robin has over 25 years of experience in Public Relations and Marketing and has expertise in strategic PR planning, media relations, social media and marketing campaigns.
+She serves as a champion for the disability community and is a former Commissioner for SC Department of Disabilities and Special Needs.
+She is currently a board member of Disability Rights of SC and chair of PAIDD Advisory Council, a member of Prisma Upstate Community Advisory Council, a League Academy PTA board member and on the school’s Student Improvement Council.
+She also is a member of the Washington Center’s Student Improvement Council.
+In 2011, Robin completed the Partners in Policymaking program, which is run by the Developmental Disabilities Council of SC.
+She grew up in Orangeburg, SC, has lived in Greenville since 1997 and is a graduate of University of South Carolina.
+Robin enjoys the beaches of SC, spending time with friends and family, and helping others understand thechallenges of those living with an intellectual disability.

 Legacy Circle Members: (Former Leadership Team Members)